mtm-x/OpenModelica-GUI/README.md

     - Once your parameters are set, click "Set" to validate the inputs.

 ### 🏃 Step 3: Running the Simulation
+- To generate a plot, ensure you check the "Plot the O/p" button before launching.
-- Click the "Launch" button.
+- Click the "Launch" button to start the simulation.
-- The simulation will begin execution in the background with real-time progress tracking.
+- The simulation will execute in the background with real-time progress tracking.
-- Notifications will display success or failure results.
+- Notifications will display the results, indicating success or failure.

 ### ❓ Step 4: Additional Help
-- Click the "Help" button to open the documentation.
+- Click the "History" button to view recent simulation logs.
-- Use the "Info" button to access details about the application.
+- Use the "Docs" button to access detailed information about the application and relevant links.
 ---

 ## 🛠️ Example Workflow
-1. **Model Selection**: Choose a Modelica model executable (`*.exe`).
+1. **Model Selection**: Choose a Modelica model executable (`*.exe` for Windows).
 2. **Define Parameters**:
     - Enter values for:
         - Start Time: `0`
         - Stop Time: `5`
 3. **Simulation Launch**:
+    - Check the "Plot the O/p" option if you need to generate plots.
-    - Click "Launch" for execution.
+    - Click "Launch" to start the execution.
     - Check logs and notification pop-ups for results.
 ---

 ## 📝 Logging
 The application uses a centralized logging system to provide detailed analysis and debugging:
 - Console output for real-time monitoring.
+- Recent simulation data can be viewed using the "History" button.
-- Log files saved as `OPLauncher.log` for deeper diagnostics.
+- Log files are saved as `OPLauncher.log` for deeper diagnostics.
 ---

 ## 📷 Screenshot